 The Dead Mahjong Players

-The neighbors had also noticed the sound of people gathering in the apartment, and when they peeked in they saw the shapes of men playing Mahjong in the dark night.
+The neighbors of the condo had also noticed the sound of people gathering in the apartment, and when they peeked in they saw the shapes of men playing Mahjong in the dark night.
 That wasn’t an uncommon sight, but what was horrifying thought, was that they all looked like they were missing their heads.

 When the police came around there was no one answering, and they ended up knocking the door down.
 Inside they found four decomposing bodies around a Mahjong table.
 The food containers from the restaurant were next to them.